mpn311/SQL-Database-Chat-Assistant-using-Agents/README.md

 # 🤖 SQL Database Chat Assistant

-A professional Streamlit application that enables natural language interaction with SQL databases using LangChain and Groq LLMs.
+A professional Streamlit application that enables natural language interaction with SQL databases using LangChain and LLMs.

 ## ✨ Features